Jeanne Calment, The World’s Oldest Woman, Had An Awful Diet – And Lived To Be 122

 Yvonne Calment

-Public DomainA portrait of Yvonne Calment, often incorrectly presented as a photo of Jeanne Calment at age 22.
+Public DomainA portrait of Yvonne Calment, often incorrectly presented as a photo of Jeanne Calment at 22-years-old.

 For example, the researchers presented photographs of both Jeanne and Yvonne that illustrated how closely the two resembled one another.
 It was listed in 1934 that Yvonne had died of pneumonia, leaving behind her son Frédéric and her husband, Joseph Charles Frédéric Billot.

-They also pointed to an interview in which Jeanne talked about a maid who took her to school — except, that couldn’t have been true, because the maid was 10 years younger than Jeanne.
+They also pointed to an interview in which Jeanne Calment mentioned a maid who took her to school.
+They argued that that couldn’t have been true, because records show that the maid was 10 years younger than Jeanne.
 She could, however, have taken Yvonne to school.

-There were also a number of smaller inconsistencies in Jeanne’s story that Zak pointed out.
-Yvonne’s death certificate had been signed by a woman “sans profession,” for one, not a doctor or coroner.
+Zak pointed out a number of other red flags and inconsistencies in Jeanne Calment’s story.
+For instance, Yvonne’s death certificate had been signed by a woman “sans profession,” not a doctor or coroner.
 Jeanne also had her family archival material destroyed.

 Of course, some experts have argued back against Zak’s claims, questioning how such a convoluted conspiracy could possibly have been carried out.
-One gerontologist, Jean-Marie Robine, for example, called Zak’s evidence “incredibly shaky” and said that it “rests on nothing.”
+Jean-Marie Robine called Zak’s evidence “incredibly shaky” and said that it “rests on nothing.”

 Moreover, a significant number of people, including Calment’s family, friends, and neighbors, would have needed to perpetuate this lie.